tytydraco/yessleep/out/We_celebrated_Mothers_Day_differently_in_my_village.md

 “Mother knows best,” The crowd sang in unison.

-I joined some of my school friends, and we meekly joined the choral chanting.
+I walked over to some of my school friends, and we meekly joined the choral chanting.
 It wasn’t much of a song.
 Just those same three words, repeatedly tirelessly in a dissonant, disjointed melody.
 As I talked to Brandon, one of my closest friends, about the weirdness of the festival, his mum rushed over to us.

 “Happy Mother’s Day, Marlene!”
 She jubilantly cried.